 In addition, all patients will have a complete eye examination looking out for other eye conditions such as glaucoma, retinal diseases and even dry eyes.
 All such issues can be resolved in the same setting as cataract surgery.
 At Asia Retina, we believe that patients should have a great experience during cataract surgery and should get the best outcome of perfect vision almost immediately after cataract surgery.

-Glaucoma, the silent thief of sight, is another common eye disease with little or no symptoms until it is too late.
+Glaucoma is another common eye disease with little or no symptoms until it is too late.
 Because glaucoma affects the peripheral retina first, most sufferers do not even realise they have glaucoma.
 High intraocular pressure, which is another sign of glaucoma, also may have no symptoms.
 Hence it is imperative to get checked for glaucoma early, especially so if you have a relative with glaucoma history.

 Glaucoma assessment at Asia Retina includes eye pressure tests, angle assessment tests, optic nerve tests, retinal nerve fibre layer tests and visual field checks.
 These tests are sensitive to detect early glaucoma and are good for monitoring progression with time.